Lemoncode/webpack-by-sample/01 Styles/05 Import Materialize/README.md

   ```
   npm start
   ```
   Check that our page is being displayed using Materialize Card component (see [Materialize's cards](http://materializecss.com/cards.html)).
+Click on the new component to make sure that you see a wave effect over it.
+Cool!

   ![result](../../99%20Readme%20Resources/01%20Styles/05%20Import%20Materialize/result.png)